IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 # IoT Sensor Temperature Analysis with IBM Db2 Event Store

-> Note: This code pattern was developed and tested with EventStore-Enterprise Edition 1.1.3.
+> Note: This code pattern was developed and tested with IBM Db2 Event Store - Enterprise Edition 2.0.
 This code pattern is not compatible with other Event Store versions.

-IBM® Db2 Event Store is an in-memory database designed for massive structured data volumes and real-time analytics built on Apache SPARK and Apache Parquet Data Format.
+IBM® Db2® Event Store is a memory-optimized database designed for massive structured data volumes and real-time analytics.
+IBM Db2 Event Store combines open source technology (such as Spark and Zookeeper) with industry-tested enhancements from IBM (such as the IBM Common SQL Engine) to simplify your data landscape by enabling you to do real-time processing and batch processing with a single data store.
+IBM Watson® Studio Local is built into IBM Db2 Event Store for an integrated, collaborative development experience with support for creating machine-learning models.
 The solution is optimized for event-driven data processing and analysis.
 It can support emerging applications that are driven by events such as IoT solutions, payments, logistics and web commerce.
 It is flexible, scalable and can adapt quickly to your changing business needs over time.
 Available in a free developer edition and an enterprise edition that you can download now.
 The enterprise edition is free for pre-production and test, please visit the [official product webpage](https://www.ibm.com/products/db2-event-store) for more information.

-The sample data used in this code pattern simulates the common data pattern collected by the real industry IoT sensors.
+The sample data used throughout this code pattern simulates the common data pattern collected by real industry IoT sensors.
 The IoT data sample consists of record timestamp, ambient temperature, power consumption, and sensor temperature record by a group of sensors identified with unique sensor IDs and device IDs.
+The advanced analytics and applications demostrated are also built on this same data set.

 This code pattern contains two parts.
 The first part demonstrates a simple data load process and the use of a Jupyter notebook to interact with IBM Db2 Event Store, from the creation of the database objects to doing advanced analytics and machine learning model development and deployment.
-The second part demonstrates advanced usages, including ingesting data using IBM Streams, and running external applications in multiple programming languages and applications.
+The second part demonstrates advanced usages, including ingesting data using IBM Streams, Apache Kafka and CSV files, and running external applications in multiple programming languages, like Python, Java and Scala.
+It also includes examples to demostrate the Db2 common client compatibility that is new in version 2.0, including a JDBC application written using the standard Db2 client JAR, and remote access using a standard Db2 client command line processor (CLP).

 When the reader has completed this code pattern, they will understand how to:

-* Install IBM Db2 Event Store developer edition
 * Ingest data into IBM Db2 Event Store
 * Interact with Db2 Event Store using Python and a Jupyter notebook
 * Perform online scoring using saved machine learning model through curl
 * Interact with IBM Db2 Event Store through its REST API
+* Interact with IBM Db2 Event Store through remote applications in Python, Scala and Java.
+* Interact with IBM Db2 Event Store using standard Db2 client access patterns, like using the Db2 client JAR and the Db2 standard CLP client.
 * Run IBM Streams and Remote Access Applications with IBM Db2 Event Store

 **Table of Contents**